 Insect societies are a unique model system for investigating the genetic and evolutionary mechanisms at the basis of animal sociality.
-Relative to vertebrates, insect social behavior is more mechanistic so it may be easier to find its genetic basis.
+Relative to vertebrates, insect social behavior is more mechanistic so it is easier to find its genetic basis.
 We study social evolution in ants using genomic tools: next generation sequencing technologies and computational analysis of molecular evolution.
-2011 was the year of the genomic revolution for ant research.
-We used to know close to nothing about the genes of ants and suddenly full genomes are being published.
-Seven species were sequenced and published in 2011 and many more are coming.
-These genomic sequences allow us to compare different species and look for the genes responsible for the evolution of sociality in ants.
-Furthermore, recent dramatic advances in sequencing technologies allow us to use whole genome sequencing of many individuals as a routine tool for focused studies on the recent evolution of social traits in specific systems such as the "social chromosome" of the fire ant Solenopsis invicta or the pheromone signaling responsible for nestmate recognition in Cataglyphis desert ants.
+A decade ago, we knew close to nothing about the genes of ants and then suddenly full genomes were being published.
+Since, high quality genomic sequences were obtained from hundreds of species across the ant phylogeny.
+We can now compare different species and look for the genes responsible for the evolution of sociality in ants.
+Furthermore, dramatic advances in sequencing technologies allow genomic sequencing of hundreds of individuals from specific ant populations for focused studies on the recent evolution of social traits in systems such as “social chromosomes” in Solenopsis fire ants, Formica wood ants, and our local Cataglyphis desert ants.
+We use these genomic metholologies to investigate the evolutionary basis of fundamental phenomena in sociobiology, such as social organization and pheromone signaling responsible for nestmate recognition in Cataglyphis niger.

 Over the years, our lab implemented multiple variaitons on protocols for population genomic sequencing (especially of RAD-seq) and various compulational analyses of such data.
 This led us to conduct several comparative methodologcial studies to investigate how alternative variations perform and optimize the use of such approaches.
 We published several methodological papers and even developped a webtool for designing RAD-seq studies – read about ddgRADer under “Infrastructure->Software”.